 The Counseling Program at Stand Strong provides services for children who have experienced trauma.

 Services & Resources for Children

-The CHAT Program at the Stand Strong offers counseling services to children who have experienced trauma in order to foster long-term healing and recovery through a range of child-focused counseling techniques sensitive to the child’s emotional state, developmental level, language and cognitive skills.
+This Counseling Program at Stand Strong offers individual and group counseling services to children who have experienced trauma in order to foster long-term healing and recovery through a range of child-focused counseling techniques sensitive to the child’s emotional state, developmental level, language, and cognitive skills.
 Advocacy for the child is provided through coordination of community resources and support according to their individual needs.
 The goal is to identify, build, strengthen, and coordinate a network of support for the child and his/her family.
-All CHAT services are provided free of cost to the client and are available for Spanish-speakers.
+All services for children are provided free of cost to the client and are available for Spanish-speakers.